Google Latitude: Latitude

 With Google Latitude, the service expanded to PC browsers (it used the Geolocation API as well as user-driven input) and automated location detection on mobile phones using cellular positioning, Wi-Fi positioning, and GPS.

 In November 2009, Google announced a Latitude feature called "Location History" which stores and analyzes a user's location over time, for example attempting to identify a user's home and workplace.
 Web-based Location History is now provided by Google Maps.

 In May 2010, Google announced an API for Latitude for developers to incorporate Latitude functionality into their apps.
 The functionality was "opt in" and had to be enabled by users due to the sensitivity of location data.
 Users had the ability to share their exact location, a more general city-level location, or even share a location as a destination.

 In February 2012, a Leaderboard feature was added that provides point scoring and score comparison with friends.

 Discontinuation

 On July 10, 2013, Google announced plans to shut down Google Latitude on August 9, 2013.
-Google then offered location reporting on Google+, but this did not run on all the platforms that Google Maps does (BlackBerry, Windows Mobile, S60, etc.).
-Later it was fully migrated into Google Maps.
+Google then offered location reporting on Google+, with Latitude's functionality fully migrated into Google Maps in 2018.